-We are passionate about promoting and supporting learning.
+We are passionate about knowledge transfer

 Hughes Consulting publish books and software.

 A copy of the books can be purchased by following the hyperlink in the text.

 Information and Institutions of Government Accountability by Len Cook and Robert Hughes scrutinises the consequences of weak government accountability, and the costs this imposes on citizens.
 Citizens have successfully challenged government and had instituted new information sources that improve outcomes to those citizens and their communities.

 Drawing on examples of past failures of the New Zealand government towards its citizens, Information and Institutions of Government Accountability presents the case for improved accountability.
 It concludes with a description of a new institutional structure needed to oversee the provision of trustworthy information provided by government.

 The Drive of Business: Strategies for Creating Business Angles by Robert Hughes sets out the principles underpinning the creation and leveraging of core competencies, and the design of multi-sided platform businesses.
 These principles are useful to answer questions such as:

 - What are the alternative business models available for start-ups?